 The Project entitled Towards a Global Humanities explores concerns of human populations that have histories of exclusion and marginalization from the production and practice of dominant knowledges.
 The project both adds to and interrogates dominant discourses within the Humanities.
 Its objective is to construct a wider sense of the possibilities of what the human might look like and to engage in comparative understandings of worldviews, ways of life, and ways of knowing.
 In doing this, the project reworks conventional narratives about the invention of the human as an object of study while exploring questions of difference, the character of human classification systems, and systems of values.
 The project is a comparative one and demands both intradisciplinary and interdisciplinary conversations.

 Toward a Global Humanities results from a collaboration among the Cogut Center for the Humanities, Africana Studies, the Pembroke Center for Teaching and Research on Women, and International Affairs.
-Upcoming spring programs launched under this rubric include a speaker series; a symposium on African philosophy; a workshop on history, memory, and violence in Africa; a colloquium on gender and international humanities in contemporary China; and a month-long visit by Professor Chengzhou He, director of Nanjing University's Institute for Advanced Studies in Social Science and the Humanities, who will be Distinguished Visiting Fellow at the Cogut Center.
+Programs launched under this rubric included a speaker series; a symposium on African philosophy; a workshop on history, memory, and violence in Africa; a colloquium on gender and international humanities in contemporary China; and a month-long visit by Professor Chengzhou He, director of Nanjing University's Institute for Advanced Studies in Social Science and the Humanities, and was Distinguished Visiting Fellow at the Cogut Center.
 Initiatives include Cogut postdoctoral fellowships in international humanities; the Nanjing-Brown Joint Program in Gender Studies and the Humanities, a research partnership with Nanjing University's Institute for Advanced Studies; a podcast project with artists and intellectuals in Cuba; and a two-week Advanced Research Institute this summer on Critical Traditions from the Global South.